Hyperinflation in the Weimar Republic: Revaluation

 Eventually, some debts were reinstated to compensate creditors partially for the catastrophic reduction in the value of debts that had been quoted in paper marks before the hyperinflation.
 A decree of 1925 reinstated some mortgages at 25% of face value in the new currency, effectively 25,000,000,000 times their value in the old paper marks, if they had been held for at least five years.
 Similarly, some government bonds were reinstated at 2.5% of face value, to be paid after reparations were paid.

 Mortgage debt was reinstated at much higher rates than government bonds were.
 The reinstatement of some debts and a resumption of effective taxation in a still-devastated economy triggered a wave of corporate bankruptcies.

 One of the important issues of the stabilization of a hyperinflation is the revaluation.
 The term normally refers to the raising of the exchange rate of one national currency against other currencies.
 As well, it can mean revalorization, the restoration of the value of a currency depreciated by inflation.
 The German government had the choice of a revaluation law to finish the hyperinflation quickly or of allowing sprawling and the political and violent disturbances on the streets.
 The government argued in detail that the interests of creditors and debtors had to be fair and balanced.
 Neither the living standard price index nor the share price index was judged as relevant.

 The calculation of the conversion relation was considerably judged to the dollar index as well as to the wholesale price index.
 In principle, the German government followed the line of market-oriented reasoning that the dollar index and the wholesale price index would roughly indicate the true price level in general over the period of high inflation and hyperinflation.
 In addition, the revaluation was bound on the exchange rate mark and United States dollar to obtain the value of the Goldmark.

-Finally, the Law on the Revaluation of Mortgages and other Claims of 16 July 1925 (Gesetz über die Aufwertung von Hypotheken und anderen Ansprüchen or Aufwertungsgesetze) included only the ratio of the paper mark to the gold mark for the period from January 1, 1918, to November 30, 1923, and the following days.
+Finally, the Law on the Revaluation of Mortgages and other Claims of 16 July 1925 (Gesetz über die Aufwertung von Hypotheken und anderen Ansprüchen or Aufwertungsgesetze) included only the ratio of the paper mark to the gold mark for the period from 1 January 1918, to 30 November 1923, and the following days.
 The galloping inflation thus caused the end of a principle, "a mark is worth a mark", which had been recognized, the nominal value principle.

-The law was challenged in the Supreme Court of the German Reich (Reichsgericht), but its 5th Senate ruled, on November 4, 1925, that the law was constitutional, even according to the Bill of Rights and Duties of Germans (Articles 109, 134, 152 and 153 of the Constitution).
+The law was challenged in the Supreme Court of the German Reich (Reichsgericht), but its 5th Senate ruled, on 4 November 1925, that the law was constitutional, even according to the Bill of Rights and Duties of Germans (Articles 109, 134, 152 and 153 of the Constitution).
 The case set a precedent for judicial review in German jurisprudence.